 Q: What are the Clock speed and IPC improvements for IVB-EP?

-With regards to IPC there is no change for IVB-EP, but the performance improvements over SNB-EP, such as greater number of cores, higher QPI speed, larger L3 cache, atomic locks on PCIe traffic, support for 1867 GHZ memory, support for Digital RND and more are listed in these slides.
+A: With regards to IPC there is no change for IVB-EP, but the performance improvements over SNB-EP, such as greater number of cores, higher QPI speed, larger L3 cache, atomic locks on PCIe traffic, support for 1867 GHZ memory, support for Digital RND and more are listed in these slides.
 More architectural details can be found in the Intel Software Optimization Guides found here.

 Q: Where can I find a link to the SW developer’s guide for Haswell?

 Q: Is there compiler support for Auto-Vectorization via Phi?